ecmwf/metview-docs/docs/macro/functions/fieldset.rst

 .. describe:: fieldset sinlat ( fieldset )

    For each field in the input fieldset, this function creates a field where each grid point has the value of the sine of its latitude.
-For example, the following macro adds the coriolis parameter to each grid point of a field :
+For example, the following macro adds the coriolis parameter to each grid point of a field:

    .. code-block:: python